joed7/Python/syntax.md

 __Conditonal statement__

-Conditional statements are key in any programming langague.
-At various places, in our code, we have to check for certain conditions and proceed according to those conditions, For e.g. checking for the value of a variable, checking size of a list, checking if certain key exists in the dictionary etc.The simplest form is the if statement, which has the genaral form:
+Conditional statements are key in any programming language.
+At various places, in our code, we have to check for certain conditions and proceed according to those conditions, For e.g. checking for the value of a variable, checking size of a list, checking if certain key exists in the dictionary etc.The simplest form is the if statement, which has the general form:
 ```
 if BOOLEAN EXPRESSION:
     STATEMENTS
 ```
-Some key points regarding the above psuedo-code of if statement:
+Some key points regarding the above pseudo-code of if statement:
 * Colon(:) separates the header of the compound statement from the body.
 * The line after the colon must be indented.
 * All lines indented the same amount after the colon will be executed whenever the BOOLEAN_EXPRESSION is true.